mirceaulinic/mirceaulinic.github.io/_posts/2016-12-01-configuration-management-with-salt-and-napalm.md

 default_route_nh: 1.2.3.4
 ```

+Which defines the next-hop for the defaul route.

-The Jinja template will use this information, as follows:
+The Jinja template will use this information, as well as the result of [route.show](https://docs.saltstack.com/en/develop/ref/modules/all/salt.modules.napalm_route.html#salt.modules.napalm_route.show) to retrieve the operational data for the static routes to ```0.0.0.0/0```:

 **/etc/salt/states/route_example.jinja**:
 ```jinja